 Using surgical procedures to try and extract sperm from the epididymis (PESA) or to dissect it out of tubules from the testis (TESA) can be an effective way of diagnosing what is causing the azoospermia.

 More importantly the azoospermia treatment and the PESA/TESA treatment can also be effective ways of isolating sperm for use in treatment to try to achieve a pregnancy.
-Even in non-obstructive azoospermia, as long as some sperm production is occurring, PESA/ TESA can still be an effective way of retrieving sperm for use in treatment.
+Even in non-obstructive azoospermia, as long as some sperm production is occurring, PESA/ TESA can still be an effective way of retrieving sperm for use in treatment at a reasonable cost.

 Who Can Benefit From PESA/TESA?

 The possible causes of lack of sperm in your ejaculate include:

 - Testicular problems resulting in poor sperm production.
 These can be caused by various factors such as genetic issues, previous infection (e.g. mumps), maldescended testes.